nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 Make sure the plate is level then screw in and tighten your mounting screws.
 I placed one at the top and bottom.
 Feed the white and black wires through.

 The mounting plate cover goes on next.
-Remember to make sure the arrow and "G" are upright and snap it onto the mounting plate.
+Remember to make sure the arrow and "G" are upright and snap it onto the mounting plate (it will make a click sound).
 There are 4 screws included that secure the cover to the plate.
 Feed the black and white wires through (last time).

+Now, grab the floodlight and that 'S' hook that's also included in the box.
+There's a little hole on the bottom of the floodlight where you can hook that 'S' onto, then hook the other end onto the plate cover you just installed.
+You're now hands-free and can hook up the electrical.
+This is the greatest invention ever, in my opinion.

+With the included caps, connect the black wire from the wall and black wire from the floodlight and twist on one of the caps over the wire ends.
+Then do the same for the white wires.
+Now, shove those bad boys back through the hold and into the junction box to get them out of the way.
+You can be a little rough, those caps are super secure.